pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab04.md

 .
 Remind that we want to be balanced between precision and recall

-So we will use the F1-score (weighted average between our two relatively balanced classes) to choose our "best" model, and the F1 given by the sklearn metrics we used in the Notebook takes by default a good balance between precision and recall.
+So we will use the F1-score (weighted average between our two relatively balanced classes) to choose our "best" model.
+The F1 is given by the sklearn metrics we used in the Notebook takes by default a good balance between precision and recall.
-And as this metric is the same for some of the models, and as the F1-score is applicable on any point of the ROC curve, then we will look at the AUC (area under the ROC curve) and take the biggest AUC, sort of generalization of the F1 for all precision/recall threshold values.
+As this metric is the same for some of the models, and as the F1-score is applicable on any point of the ROC curve, then we will look at the AUC (area under the ROC curve) and take the biggest AUC, sort of generalization of the F1 for all precision/recall threshold values.
 And as even in that case there are still some equal models, we will choose, among the best scoring models, the one which is the easiest to maintain and/or update, or the easiest to debug, or the easiest to train, depending on your purposes.
-In our case the "Decision Tree" (more simple model than Random Forest but with the same score.
-On the long run, with more data or more variable in the future, the Random Forest could manage more complex models so could have been a better choice, anyway, not exactly the point of this lab)
+In our case we will choose the "Decision Tree" because it is more simple than the Random Forest with the same score.
+Simplicity has advantages, but on the long run, with more data or more variable comming in, the Random Forest could have managed more complex models, so may have been a better choice.

 Then we will plot for this model the ROC curve.
 Moving along the ROC curve plotted you can also decide acceptable thresholds between Precision and Recall.
 The recall will let you know how many patients you accept to put at risk by missing their vulnerability to the virus, and will also let you calculate for which recall threshold you will reach saturation of your intensive care services.